OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 * fork a repo that has issues labeled 'SpringCleaning'.

-* then follow the normal GithubFlow and work on it: Fork, Clone, Push, Create a Pull Request to master of the original repo.
+* then follow the normal GithubFlow and work on it: Fork, Clone, Push, Create a Pull Request to the original repo.

 * the maintainer will review, and hopefully merge 😊

 **How do I know my contribution is ready to be accepted?**

-You can't know for sure of course.
-But you can use Better Code Hub on your proposed contribution and check the guidelines.
+You can't know for sure of course, it's up to the maintainer.
+But you can use Better Code Hub on your proposed contribution and check the guidelines for confirmation of your proposal.

 Using Better Code Hub is easy.
 Head over to [bettercodehub.com](https://bettercodehub.com) and login with your GitHub account.
 You'll then see your repos, and you can start an analysis clicking the ▶️ button.
 It will analyze the default branch.